ylijokic/CS361_Team21/README.md

 Password: OSUSWE361!

+Note that the administrative interface is accessible using the same credentials through https://onehitwonder.rocks/admin

 To run the application locally:
 1. Clone or download the master branch
 2. Create and activate a Python 3 environment